Mesoscale two-sample testing for networks: Mesoscale testing methodology

 where $\gamma_1$ and $\gamma_2$ are $(d_rd_c)$-dimensional parameter vectors.
 A classical test for group differences in this parameteric setting is a Wald test of $\gamma_2 = \bm{0}_{d_rd_c}$, based on asymptotic normality of the maximum likelihood estimator (MLE), and an estimator of its asymptotic covariance matrix.
-However, we only use this GLM parameterization to define a quasi-likelihood function of $\gamma_1$ and $\gamma_2$, we do not actually believe that the model holds.
-The GLM design will in general be misspecified, but following \cite{lv14model}, we modify the test so it is robust to this misspecification.
-In the remainder of this section, we formally define the test statistic and cutoff.
-Let
+However, we only use this GLM parameterization to define a quasi-likelihood function of $\gamma_1$ and $\gamma_2$, as we do not actually believe or assume the model holds.
+The GLM design will in general be misspecified, but following \citebody{lv14model}, we modify the test so it is robust to this misspecification.
+Specifically, let